Noodle-ai/mlflow_part2_dockerEnv/README.rst

   docker run -d -P --mount type=bind,source=$(pwd),target=/home/dockeruser --name mlflow_container mlflow_image

-9. Determine the Port that Docker Port 22 was Published to (necessary for the local container workflow, not for the remote container workflow).
+9. Determine the Port that Docker Port 22 was published to (necessary for the local container workflow, not for the remote container workflow).

 .. code-block:: bash